ida-jemi/WebLock/README.md

 2. Place both files in `data/kaggle/`.
 3. Run `python src/prepare_kaggle_data.py` instead of `generate_data.py` — everything downstream (`graph_features.py`, `train_models.py`, `explainability.py`) works unchanged, since the adapter reshapes the real data into the same schema.

-**Note on entity proxies:** IEEE-CIS doesn't provide an explicit account/device/IP identifier the way this project's synthetic data does — real fraud datasets rarely do. `prepare_kaggle_data.py` documents the specific proxy columns used (e.g. `card1`+`card2`+`addr1` as a pseudo account ID, `DeviceInfo` for device, purchaser email domain as a network proxy) and why, directly in its docstring.
+**Note on entity proxies:** IEEE-CIS doesn't provide an explicit account/device/IP identifier the way this project's synthetic data does, real fraud datasets rarely do. `prepare_kaggle_data.py` documents the specific proxy columns used (e.g. `card1`+`card2`+`addr1` as a pseudo account ID, `DeviceInfo` for device, purchaser email domain as a network proxy) and why, directly in its docstring.
 These are reasonable, explainable modeling choices, not ground truth — worth stating plainly if asked about them.

 ## Tech stack